MG-RAST/MG-RAST-infrastructure/docs/add_member.md

 curl ${discovery_url}/${member_id} -X DELETE
 ```

+The value for ETCD_INITIAL_CLUSTER is given to you when you add a new member.
+If you do not get the value, you can build it manually:
-make sure the new member is in ETCD_INITIAL_CLUSTER!
+(make sure the new member is in ETCD_INITIAL_CLUSTER!)
 ```bash
 GREP_OBJ=$(for i in $(etcdctl member list | grep -o "140.221.76.[0-9]*" | uniq) ; do echo -n $i ; echo -n "\|" ; done)